 One of the things we missed during lockdown life in Vietnam, was the food.
 The social distancing order that came into effect due to covid-19, meant that not only restaurants were closed, but there was also no take out or food delivery in the city of Danang for nearly 3 weeks.
 Finally, as of April 23rd, nationwide lockdown orders were downgraded.
-Life is far from normal, but as the food scene slowly re-emerges from its dormant state, there is hope and excitement in the days ahead.
+Life became far from normal, but as the food scene slowly re-emerged from its dormant state, there was hope and excitement in the days ahead.

 Traveling through Asia, we've had our share of incredible food.
 Thai food was delicious even though many dishes were often too spicy for the kids.
 Eating in Japan was one of the highlights for Molly and Owen.
 And Korean food is still our go-to, when we crave for comfort and familiarity.
 But we have to say, Vietnamese food has now ranked among our top favourites.

 What we love about eating in Vietnam is that food is usually separated into components.
 Perfect for kids who like to have options.
 Noodles, toppings, sauces, spices, greens.
 You get to customize your meal to your preference.
 The final taste is often complex, with all kinds of flavours simultaneously mingling in your mouth .
 Also, it's super cheap.
 Here are a few of our favorites.